tape-mauser/shelly-automated-house/README.md

 # Shelly Automated Exhibition House

+The project is fully completed and operational.
+However, the documentation is still a work in progress.
+We are actively working on providing detailed instructions, schematics, and additional information.
+Please stay tuned for updates.

 <img src="./WhatsApp Image 2024-09-05 at 10.40.30.jpeg" alt="Descrição da Imagem" width="300" height="500">
 Welcome to the Automated Exhibition House project!
 This repository showcases a fully functional smart home setup using Shelly modules.
 The house is equipped with four Shelly modules, which control the gate, shutters, and lighting, providing an automated and seamless experience.